How do extremists target people online?

 ‘Incel’ means ‘involuntary celibacy’.
 It’s a mostly online hate group involving men and boys who believe women are to blame for their sexless lives.
 They can also blame other men who they feel are attractive to women.
 They hold extreme views about women and feminism and can be very offensive and disrespectful towards and about women and girls.
 They can encourage violent acts against women including rape.
 They have created their own terminology and refer to girls and women as ‘Becky’s or Stacy’s’ and handsome sexually active men as ‘Chad’s.’

 Mixed, unstable and unclear ideologies are the terms used to describe people who don’t clearly identify with one specific ideology but have underlying vulnerabilities such as mental health conditions that can help make them susceptible to extremism.
-They might relate to instances where people have a combination of elements from multiple ideologies (mixed), shift between different ideologies (unstable), or (clear) where the person does not appear to identify with any ideology but is displaying a concerning interest in violence for example, searching for information and videos on mass school shootings.
+They might relate to instances where people have a combination of elements from multiple ideologies (mixed), shift between different ideologies (unstable), or (unclear) where the person does not appear to identify with any ideology but is displaying a concerning interest in violence for example, searching for information and videos on mass school shootings.

 Extreme left wing or environmental extremism where people are prepared to support or use violence to support these causes.